ax-huang/ACIT2420-Tutorial/Assingment3-P1.md

 > #### Before you use this tutorial
 >
-> - You have created a droplet in DigitalOcean
+> - You have created a droplet in DigitalOcean.
 > - The droplet is a Debian 12 Server.
->
+> - You have SSH Configuration setup to your Debian server.

 ## Creating a Regular User